 Add or edit a VLAN translation to selectively inspect traffic based on the switch configuration.
 This feature translates traffic between different VLANs or between VLAN and non-VLAN interfaces.
 The TPS creates a separate VLAN translation rule for each port you want to translate.
-A maximum of 8000 VLAN translation rules can be defined on a 440T or 2200T TPS.
+A maximum of 8000 VLAN translation rules can be defined.
 If the number of VLAN translation rules you want to commit exceeds the specified limit, the device does not commit your changes.